richardwzhu/CrossyRoad/README.md

 + This game will continue for as long as the player is able to stay alive.
 The goal in this game is to achieve the highest score and beat your previous record.

 ## Link Examples ##
-Provide links to examples of your game idea.
-This can be a playable online game, screenshots, YouTube videos of gameplay, etc.

 + [Crossy Road](https://www.youtube.com/watch?v=Out73NMtuMY)

-## Teacher Response ##

-**Approved**

-This is a perfect kind of game for our two-week project.
-And I think you CAN implement hopping by using a short little JavaFX transition effect.
-For example, when the user presses a direction to go, you can create a mashup of these effects all running at once:
- - ScaleTransition enlarges the player then returns them back to normal size (lools like it's zooming in then out)
- - TranslateTransition moves the player by one hop
- As long as these happen pretty quickly, it will look cool and won't cause too much trouble with collision detection.
- If you just make the player slide along, it's going to look and feel strange in my opinion.

- Otherwise, you game idea is solid as long as it's implemented well.
-On another hand, I can see this game falling into an easy-to-code one-screen game that doesn't have much going on.
-Just depends on how you approach it.

-## Class Design and Brainstorm ##

-Put all your brainstorm ideas, strategy approaches, and class outlines here

 ## Development Journal ##

-Every day you work, keep track of it here.

 **Friday May 22 (4 hours)**